google/dart-neats/typed_sql/doc/01_schema.md

 ```

 The _schema class_ is only allowed to have abstract getters that returns
-`Table<T>` objects.
+[Table] objects.
 Each such getter defines a table in the database.
 The `T` in `Table<T>` must be a _model class_ specifying the table layout.

 > [!NOTE]